FutureProofHomes/Documentation/docs/satellite1-presence-sensors.md

 We're working on better solutions for mmWave mounting in the future, one of which is our upcoming [PoE Shoe module](satellite1-poe-shoe-module-overview.md).

 !!! info "Cylindrical Enclosure Fits mmWave"
-    Currently only our [Cylendrical Enclosure](satellite1-cylindrical-enclosure.md) fits mmWave sensors mounted directly to the Hat.
+    Currently only our [Cylindrical Enclosure](satellite1-cylindrical-enclosure.md) fits mmWave sensors mounted directly to the Hat.

 ### Understanding mmWave
 1. **Gate**: these sensors use a "gate" as definition of distance range.
 This is some range of distance, which can be tuned separately from others.
-Think of it as of "onion" layer, with center on sensor.
+Think of it as an "onion" layer, with center on sensor.
 There are 8 gates on LD2410 (plus gate 0, but it's effectively useless).
 2. **Distance Resolution**: the "thickness" of one gate.
 The LD2410 can have resolution of 75cm or 20cm per gate.
 With resolution of 75cm per gate, maximum distance is `0.75 * 8 =` 6 meters (sorry my Imperial-units-friends), while with 20cm it's 1.6 meters.
 But with latter you can achieve much better precision.
 3. **Energy**: basically "amount of presence" in the gate.
-The more actively you're moving - the more will energy there will be.
+The more actively you're moving—the more energy there will be.

 #### Configuration
-Don't be overwhelmed with several dozens new entities that appeared after installation.
+Don't be overwhelmed with several dozen new entities that appeared after installation.
 They all are useful, and after fine-tuning the sensor you can disable those you not need.
-Let's familarize ourselves with some useful entities:
+Let's familiarize ourselves with some useful entities:

 1. Binary sensors:
     1. **Moving target** - sensor of moving target presence.
-    2. **Still target** - still presemce sensor.
+    2. **Still target** - still presence sensor.
 Mostly off, when moving target is present.
     3. **Presence** - main presence sensor.
 Populated by other two, with cooldown (see **Timeout** below).
 2. Sensors:
     1. **Moving/still distance** - sensors of the distance to corresponding target.